 Big Astronomy: People, Places, Discoveries delivers a unique learning experience for planetarium visitors around the world by integrating virtual interactions with those living and working at Chilean observatories with curricular resources and a planetarium show.
 Informal Science activities created by the ASP are released in May 2020 to accompany the multilingual Big Astronomy: People, Places, Discoveries planetarium show.
 Part of an NSF grant using community science to expand public exposure to science concepts and increase science literacy.

 Higher Education/Early Professionals

-The AAS Astronomy Ambassadors Program provides mentoring and training experiences for young astronomers just starting their careers.
-The American Astronomical Society (AAS), in partnership with the Astronomical Society of the Pacific (ASP), members of the Center for Astronomy Education (CAE), and other organizations active in science education and public outreach (EPO), has created the program, which involves a series of professional-development workshops and a community of practice designed to help improve participants communication skills and effectiveness in doing outreach to students and the public.
+The AAS Astronomy Ambassadors Program provides training and mentoring experiences for early-career astronomers interested in public engagement.
+The American Astronomical Society (AAS) has partnered with the Astronomical Society of the Pacific (ASP) on this program, which involves a series of professional-development workshops and a community of practice designed to help improve participants' communication skills and effectiveness in doing outreach with students and the general public.

-On-the-Spot Assessment is a research-to-practice initiative led by the ASP, in collaboration with Oregon State University, the Portal to the Public Network via the Institute for Learning Innovation, and the National Radio Astronomy Observatory (NRAO).
-Over four years, we are developing a set of embedded assessment strategies and professional development experiences to help early-career research scientists with their public engagement activities, including with regard to effectively communicating science, monitoring audience interest and understanding, and using this information to make improvements to their outreach.
+OTSF is a research-to-practice National Science Foundation (NSF) project led by the ASP, in collaboration with Oregon State University, the Portal to the Public Network via the Institute for Learning Innovation, and the National Radio Astronomy Observatory (NRAO).
+Over four years, we are developing a set of on-the-spot feedback strategies and professional development experiences to help early-career research scientists with their public engagement activities, including with regard to effectively communicating science, monitoring audience interest and understanding, and using this information to make improvements to their outreach.

 The Teacher Learning Center (K – 12)